 Alternative Investment Management Association

 In the USA, the CFTC has recently been considering a possible definition of HFT while, in the EU, the European Commission proposals in respect of the MiFID review contain a number of provisions which would put restrictions on algorithmic trading as a whole, of which HFT is generally seen as a subset.
-Further, in the context of MAD II, the European Commission’s proposals would label a number of practices said to be linked to HFT as being specifically abusive.
+Further, in the context of MAD II, the politically agreed text draws a link between HFT and a number of abusive practices.

 Both ESMA and IOSCO have consulted on guidelines around the issue of HFT.
 In addition, the German Bundestag and Bundesrat, in a pre-emption of rules under MiFID II, have approved an Act (the Hochfrequenzhandelsgesetz) which imposes authorisation obligations, as well as organisational requirements (such as systems and risk monitoring and transparency to the regulator of details concerning algorithmic trading and/or changes to the computer algorithm) on high frequency traders, as defined.